Author: Lem Chuck Moth

 THE FOUNDING OF SOKHODAYA

 With no chronicle of its own, the modern history of Sokhodaya was so far written as a part of the overall Tai development.
-Deficiency was largely expected when other sources were ommitted.
-To start, the accounts about its founder Prah Ruang whose circumstances allowed him to rise up as an independent monarch were limited.
-Likewise, its foundation is also surrounded by mystery.
-More or less information were provided by the Siamese sources, nevertheless scholars fell short of picturing Sokhodaya as an emerging country which foundation and development were in tigh connection to the Mongol incursion.
+Deficiency was largely expected when other sources were omitted or ignored during the compiling.
+To start, the account about its founder Prah Ruang whose circumstances allowed him to rise up as an independent monarch of the new Siam Country was still limited.
+Likewise, the foundation Sokhodaya itself is also full of mystery.
+More or less information were provided by the Siamese sources, still scholars fell short of picturing Sokhodaya as an emerging country which foundation and development were in tight connection with the Mongol incursion.
 Adding the Chronicle of Khmer Heroes and the Yunnan Chronicle into the list of reference, as we shall see, allows us to come out with better result.